Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Beyond these core methods, other tactics contribute to cognitive dissonance management:

-• Avoidance and Selective Exposure: People actively try to avoid situations, information, or even people that are likely to increase their cognitive dissonance.
+- Avoidance and Selective Exposure: People actively try to avoid situations, information, or even people that are likely to increase their cognitive dissonance.
 This includes the well-documented phenomenon of selective exposure, where individuals preferentially seek out information that confirms their existing beliefs or choices while actively avoiding information that challenges them (see also: the confirmation bias).
 This helps maintain consistency but can limit exposure to diverse perspectives.

-• Delegitimizing the Source: Undermining the credibility or trustworthiness of the person or source presenting the dissonant information.
+- Delegitimising the Source: Undermining the credibility or trustworthiness of the person or source presenting the dissonant information.

-• Distraction: Simply avoiding thinking about the conflict by engaging in other activities.
+- Distraction: Simply avoiding thinking about the conflict by engaging in other activities.

-The following table summarizes these primary strategies:
+The following table summarises these primary strategies:

 Potential for Maladaptive Outcomes

 While the goal of cognitive dissonance reduction is psychological comfort, the strategies employed are not always beneficial in the long run.
-Denying health risks associated with behaviors like smoking, justifying staying in unhealthy or abusive relationships due to past investment, or rigidly resisting crucial new information because it conflicts with existing beliefs are examples where cognitive dissonance reduction can lead to maladaptive or harmful consequences.
+Denying health risks associated with behaviours like smoking, justifying staying in unhealthy or abusive relationships due to past investment, or rigidly resisting crucial new information because it conflicts with existing beliefs are examples where cognitive dissonance reduction can lead to maladaptive or harmful consequences.

-The principles of cognitive dissonance are particularly relevant in the realm of marketing and consumer behavior, influencing how potential customers make purchasing decisions, perceive brands, and react after a purchase.
+The principles of cognitive dissonance are particularly relevant in the realm of marketing and consumer behaviour, influencing how potential customers make purchasing decisions, perceive brands, and react after a purchase.
 Marketers often leverage the internal conflict or seek to mitigate cognitive dissonance to influence consumer choices and build loyalty.

 Pre-Purchase Dissonance (Choice Anxiety) - Influencing Purchase Decisions in Marketing Campaigns